Azure/bicep-types-az/generated/iothub/microsoft.devices/2020-08-01/types.md

 ## RoutingServiceBusTopicEndpointProperties
 ### Properties
-* **authenticationType**: 'identityBased' | 'keyBased': Method used to authenticate against the service bus topic endpoint.
+* **authenticationType**: 'identityBased' | 'keyBased': Specifies authentication type being used for connecting to the storage account.
 * **connectionString**: string: The connection string of the service bus topic endpoint.
 * **endpointUri**: string: The url of the service bus topic endpoint.
 It must include the protocol sb://
 * **entityPath**: string: Queue name on the service bus topic